 Whether you’re dealing with residential homes or metal garage buildings, the best way to keep rainwater from infiltrating your structure is to channel it away with a gutter system.
 This will prevent standing water from accumulating around your building footprint and reduce the risk of flooding.

 Whether you’re planning a pre-fabricated building for hay storage, livestock or a commercial application, it needs to meet the wind and snow ratings established by the Alberta Building Code.
 These guidelines are based on historical climatic data for the area in which you intend to place the building.

 In addition to having an excellent strength-to-weight ratio, prefab structures utilize a number of components and design principles that enable them to withstand gale-force winds, including:

 - Support columns securely anchored to the foundation

 - Bracing for added support and rigidity

 Everyone knows that metal is an excellent conductor.
 So, in a lightning storm, wouldn’t it stand to reason that a metal structure would be the last place you’d want to be?

 This might sound counter-intuitive, but in the event of a direct lightning strike, having a metal roof and frame would allow the electrical charge to flow freely (i.e. without resistance), effectively dispersing the energy into the ground.

-To learn about using prefab buildings for agriculture, read: Strong as a Bull: 4 Uses for Pre Engineered Metal Buildings on the Farm.
+To learn about using prefab buildings for agriculture, read: 7 Benefits of Steel Barns for Agriculture.

 For metal buildings that can withstand harsh weather in northern Alberta, call Metal Structure Concepts.
 We back our buildings with an industry-leading warranty.